real-jame/realjame-old/src/dailynote/_posts/2023-09-13-classic-roblox-tools.md

 ### How do you stop players from dropping tools?

-In 2012, yes, but only for tools. https://wiki.realja.me/index.php/CanBeDropped_(Property)
+In 2012, yes, but only for tools. `https://wiki.realja.me/index.php/CanBeDropped_(Property)`

 In all previous versions, and with HopperBins, there is no way to prevent tools from being dropped.

+TODO: more info - there's probably custom workarounds to move it back when dropped...?

 ### Tool Grips

 ## Tool scripting

 ### First I have to explain the difference between LocalScript (client) and Script (server)

+### When do tool scripts execute?

+TODO: immediately on character spawn, not when equipped. it even executes if its just in the world in workspace, not under a player

 ### Where are tools stored?